Check out String Theory’s portfolio page for a complete overview of the game!

 Updated Grappling Mechanics

 One of the new systems implemented into String Theory is the ability to grapple moving platforms and scaffolding.
-Below shows a gif of how moving platforms work.
 Standing on one end and grappling the hook on the other, activates the platform and moves the player towards the other side.

 Swinging a yoyo around in VR is exciting, but aiming can be hard for some players.
 To remedy that, aim assist was born!
-As you can see in the gif below, it looks like the player has perfect aim when hitting that button, when in fact they are getting a little help from the aim assist.
-It’s all about game feel and while we want the game to stay fairly skill-based, it becomes frustrating for a player when they can’t hit anything.
+It’s all about game feel, and while we want the game to stay fairly skill-based, it becomes frustrating for a player when they can’t hit anything.

 I designed aim assist by projecting the yoyo out to the position it would initially go when thrown, and then the yoyo checks all objects in a certain radius and finds a list of “aim assist enabled” objects.
 Once we have the list of “aim assist enabled” objects, we take the closest one and remap the yoyo’s target location to it.
 Designers can add aim assist to any object in the scene, and also have the ability to individually adjust how wide of a radius the assist covers while testing the game.